baltimoreheritage/civil-rights-heritage/_pages/confederate-memory.md

 Among the local efforts to win support for the proposal was a rally at Lehmann’s Hall on N. Howard Street featuring Alabama Congressman [James Thomas Heflin](https://en.wikipedia.org/wiki/James_Thomas_Heflin) as the lead speaker.
 Heflin referenced “Lost Cause” themes in his speech and concluded his remarks with the cry:

-> “If you fail to disenfranchise the negro your State must bow her head in shame and humiliation.
-But remove the fetters from her feet, and take the dead weight of negro suffrage from about her neck, let her breathe again the pure air of white supremacy full and complete; then take her place alongside her sisters who have disenfranchised the ignorant, vicious negro, and you can exclaim in deed and in truth, “Maryland, my Maryland, through thy breadth and length a tremor passes.
+> If you fail to disenfranchise the negro your State must bow her head in shame and humiliation.
+But remove the fetters from her feet, and take the dead weight of negro suffrage from about her neck, let her breathe again the pure air of white supremacy full and complete; then take her place alongside her sisters who have disenfranchised the ignorant, vicious negro, and you can exclaim in deed and in truth, "Maryland, my Maryland," through thy breadth and length a tremor passes.
 Look, the dark is done, and on thy proud form shines the splendor of the sun.
-Thine own children, with heads erect and light on all their faces are happy in the triumph of the white man’s creed.”
+Thine own children, with heads erect and light on all their faces are happy in the triumph of the white man’s creed.

 Fortunately, voters defeated the proposal and preserved the franchise of black male voters in Maryland.